chirun-ncl/chirun-lti/README.md

   * First, a file is uploaded to the `UPLOADDIR` by the web server process.
 On upload a GUID is generated for the uploaded bundle of files. `.zip` files are extracted in-place.

   * The processing script is started.
-The script runs partially in a container, and so `sudo` is used to start the script as the processing user with access to Docker.
+The script runs partially in a container, and so `sudo` is used to start the script as the processing user with permission to use to docker.

-  * The content is copied from the `UPLOADDIR` directory to the `PROCESSDIR` directory.
+  * The source content is copied from the `UPLOADDIR` directory to the `PROCESSDIR` directory.

   * When uploading raw `.tex` or `.md` files a standalone CourseBuilder compatible `course.yml` file is created.
 If a CourseBuilder `config.yml` file already exists as part of the upload, it is modified to inject the correct content web path and GUID.

-  * CourseBuilder is run in a Docker container on the newly prepared `course.yml` in the `PROCESSDIR` directory.
+  * CourseBuilder is run in a docker container using the newly prepared `course.yml` in the `PROCESSDIR` directory.

   * If successful, the output is copied from the `PROCESSDIR` directory into the `CONTENTDIR` directory with the required directory permissions.

   * Clean up is performed and the copy of the uploaded files in `PROCESSDIR` are deleted.

-  * Finally, the output of the process script is written to a log file at `PROCESSDIR/logs/<guid>.log`.
+  * Finally, the output of the process script is written to a log file at `PROCESSDIR/logs/<guid>.log` and the log is shown to the user.

 The `UPLOADDIR` directory should be emptied periodically to avoid filling the disk.
-For example, this can be handled by adding a cronjob for the `programs` user.
+For example, this can be handled by adding a cron job or systemd timer for the `programs` user.